 A wide variety of axial and centrifugal fans and single and multi-stage blowers are used in today’s industrial facilities in a multitude of applications.
-Rotating mechanical equipment such as fans are a common noise source in manufacturing plants.
-They may be stand alone or included as components in OEM equipment such as dust collectors and air handling units.
+Rotating mechanical equipment such as fans is a common noise source in manufacturing plants.
+They may be stand-alone or included as components in OEM equipment such as dust collectors and air handling units.

-Fans, that are AMCA certified, will indicate “key” noise points on submittal data sheets and will include inlet, outlet and housing power and pressure noise levels.
-Using this information, excessive noise levels are routinely and effectively attenuated with inlet and outlet silencers, housing blankets or wraps and encapsulating enclosures.
+Fans, that are AMCA certified, will indicate “key” noise points on submittal data sheets and will include an inlet, outlet, and housing power and pressure noise levels.
+Using this information, excessive noise levels are routinely and effectively attenuated with inlet and outlet silencers, housing blankets or wraps, and encapsulating enclosures.

 The noise generated by fans can quickly become a significant problem, requiring the use of silencers and wraps.
 SysTech will work with you to address your specific fan/silencer needs and facility requirements including issues such as: